Super Bowl Slang: Get It Right!

-A nickname given to Tom Brady due to his impressive history of amazing game-play: 3 Super Bowls, 2 League MVPs, 2 Super Bowl MVPs and the regular season record for passing touchdowns.
+A nickname given to Tom Brady due to his impressive history of amazing gameplay: 3 Super Bowls, 2 League MVPs, 2 Super Bowl MVPs, and the regular season record for passing touchdowns.
 Superbowl 49 will be his sixth.

-Marshawn Terrell Lynch is a running back for the Seahawks, and one of the most aggressive running players in the league.
+Marshawn Terrell Lynch is a running back for the Seahawks and one of the most aggressive running players in the league.
 He is nicknamed “Beast Mode” due to his ability to break tackles and bones alike.

 The 12th Man, or The 12s

-This is a nickname give to the Seahawk fans because of their ability to scream so loudly they often cause the offensive lineman to false start.
+This is a nickname given to the Seahawk fans because of their ability to scream so loudly they often cause the offensive lineman to false start.
 They are such a huge part of the Seahawks’ success, supporting the 11 field men so passionately, that they have been dubbed “The 12th Man.”
 The Seahawks retired the number 12 jersey in 1984 in appreciation of their fans.